Europe’s Social Welfare Net Shows Signs of Wear From Virus

-Europe's extensive social welfare net is showing signs of fraying under economic strain from the coronavirus, as protests erupted for a second day in Spain Friday against layoffs by French carmaker Renault, while Italy's chief central banker warned that “uncertainty is rife.”
+Europe's extensive social welfare net was showing signs of fraying under economic strain from the coronavirus, as protests erupted Friday for a second day in Spain against layoffs by French carmaker Renault, while Italy's chief central banker warned that “uncertainty is rife.”

-Further afield, while New Zealand had all but eradicated the coronavirus with just one person in the nation of 5 million known to be still infected, developments elsewhere were generally grim.
-India reported another record increase in cases and Pakistan a record number of deaths.
+Elsewhere, New Zealand has all but eradicated the coronavirus with just one person in the nation of 5 million known to be infected.
+But developments were grim in other nations, with India reporting a record increase in cases, and Pakistan and Russia a record number of deaths.

-As cases steadily rise across Africa, too, officials who are losing the global race for equipment and drugs are scrambling for homegrown solutions.
+As cases steadily rose across Africa, officials who are losing the global race for equipment and drugs scrambled for homegrown solutions.

 In the U.S., the virus threw more than 2 million people out of work last week despite the gradual reopening of businesses, stoking fears it is doing deep and potentially long-lasting damage to the world's largest economy.